Uizoh/my_c-lib/README.md

-# A dumb C library I made
+# A dumb C library I made for learning purposes
-My own C library(I don't know if I can call it a library) to implement data structures and algorithms.
+My C library to implement data structures and algorithms.

 **NOTE: Not meant for real life usage!**